 - Server certificates not validated by the device

 - Security updates not installed

 - Leaking API keys

-Q. What are the possible test cases of secure update mechanism of IoT devices?
+Q. What are the possible test cases of the secure update mechanism of IoT devices?

-Ans: I am listing out possible test cases to test update mechanisms of IoT devices:
+Ans: I am listing out possible test cases to test the update mechanisms of IoT devices: